 PT PP London Sumatra Indonesia Tbk, also known as “Lonsum”, was established in 1906 when Harrisons & Crosfield Plc, a general trading and plantation management services firm based in London, UK, started its first plantation in Indonesia near the city of Medan in North Sumatra.
 Through a journey more than a century, Lonsum has evolved to become one of the renowned plantation companies in Indonesia.

 Lonsum’s principal activities are plant breeding, planting, harvesting, processing and the selling of palm products, rubber, oil palm seeds, cocoa and tea.
 In its early years, Lonsum’s diversified crops were rubber, tea and cocoa.
-Lonsum commenced oil palm plantations in 1980’s and since then oil palm has grew and became primary crop and major growth contributor to the company.
+Lonsum commenced oil palm plantations in 1980’s and since then oil palm has grown and become primary crop and major growth contributor to the company.

 Lonsum listed its shares on Jakarta and Surabaya Stock Exchanges (now Indonesia Stock Exchange) in 1996.
 In 2007, Indofood Agri Resources Ltd (IndoAgri) through its subsidiary, PT Salim Ivomas Pratama Tbk (SIMP) acquired and became Lonsum’s majority shareholder.
 Since the acquisition, Lonsum is part of PT Indofood Sukses Makmur Tbk’s (Indofood) Group and synergizing with other companies under Indofood Group.

 Lonsum’s estates are located in Sumatra, Kalimantan, Java and Sulawesi.
-As of December 31, 2019, Lonsum’s total nucleus planted area was 115,665 hectares comprising 95,637 hectares of oil palm, followed by 15,945 hectares of rubber and 4,083 hectares of other crops mainly cocoa and tea.
-Lonsum also manages oil palm and rubber plantations under the plasma programme covering 34,880 hectares.
+As of December 31, 2021, total nucleus planted area was 114,111 hectares comprising 93,853 hectares of oil palm, followed by 16,228 hectares of rubber and 4,030 hectares of other crops mainly cocoa and tea.
+Lonsum's oil palm and rubber plantations under the plasma programme was 34,879 hectares.

-Lonsum operates 12 palm oil mills in Sumatra and Kalimantan, with a total combined annual Fresh Fruit Bunch (FFB) processing capacity of up to 2.6 million tons.
-Lonsum also operates 4 crumb rubber processing facilities, 3 sheet rubber processing facilities, a cocoa factory and a tea factory.
+Lonsum operates 12 palm oil mills in Sumatra and Kalimantan, with a total combined annual Fresh Fruit Bunch (FFB) processing capacity of 2.7 million tonnes.
+Lonsum also operates 3 crumb rubber processing facilities, 2 sheet rubber processing facilities, a cocoa factory and a tea factory.

 Lonsum’s plantations make use of its leadership in research and development and agro-management expertise.
-Its research and development center, Sumatra Bioscience or SumBio, in Bah Lias, North Sumatra, plays a central role in improving Lonsum’s productivity and crop quality.
+The research and development centre, Sumatra Bioscience or SumBio, in Bah Lias, North Sumatra, plays a central role in improving Lonsum’s productivity and crop quality.
 SumBio is also known in industry for the quality of its superior oil palm seeds.

-The Indonesian Sustainable Palm Oil (ISPO) certifications started since 2013, following the first certification of sustainable palm oil in North Sumatra.
-As of end 2019, we have achieved 268,000 tonnes of ISPO-certified CPO or 80% of total CPO nucleus production.
+The Indonesian Sustainable Palm Oil (ISPO) certifications have been started since 2013, following the first certification of sustainable palm oil in North Sumatra.
+At the end of 2021, we have achieved 268,000 tonnes of ISPO-certified CPO or 100% of total nucleus CPO production.